asm3-nist/DART-MS-DBB/README.md

-Once the previously mentioned programs are installed, ensure that the "main_file.xlsx" and  "main_folder" as described in the application note, is added to the "NIST-DARTMS-DBB" folder.
+Once the previously mentioned programs are installed, ensure that the "main_file.xlsx" and  "main_folder" as described in the application note, is added to the "DART-MS-DBB" folder.
 Refer to this folder as the parent folder.

 Open R and *change the working directory* to the parent folder.